 Risk Factors for Breast Cancer

-A risk factor is something that increases your chances of getting a disease or condition.
+A risk factor is something that raises your chances of getting a health problem.

 - Breast cancer at an earlier age

 There are other genes linked to breast cancer, but the BRCA genes are by far the most common cause of family-related breast cancer.

 Current or past health problems are linked to a higher risk of breast cancer.
 These are:

 - Breast cancer or other problems with the breasts

 - Breasts with dense tissue—there is more lobular and ductal tissue than fatty tissue

 Radiation therapy to the breast before the age 30 years